 With more than two million worldwide users, Xero is perfect for small businesses.
 The service offers several plans at different price points and can help you with managing multiple tasks and project management.
-Xero goes beyond the accounting basics, helping users with payroll integration, inventory management, and bank reconciliation.
+Xero goes beyond the accounting basics, assisting users with payroll integration, inventory management, and bank reconciliation.
 Xero offers a real-time view of your cash flow and even allows you to manage your fixed assets, which most other basic accounting programs don't do.

 If you prefer to keep your data to yourself, Sage 50cloud is the program for you.
 This program allows you to work on and share data with the cloud if you wish, but it's a desktop-based software program that you install on your hard drive.
 Sage scales up quite well as your business grows and is known for its robust inventory management platform.

 If you want the whole accounting enchilada, complete with inventory management, integrated payroll, and powerful accounts receivable and payable management, Sage 50cloud delivers.
 It also offers much more detailed information than many other small business accounting software packages.